333 Lindy Boggs Building

 Ph.D., Johns Hopkins University, 2005

 Dr. Pesika attended Carnegie Mellon University where he obtained his Bachelors Degree (1999) in Chemical Engineering and French.
 He then obtained his Ph.D.
 (2005) in Chemical and Biomolecular Engineering from Johns Hopkins University where he developed a novel microfabrication technique involving microcontact printing and electrochemistry.
-The latter led to a provisional patent.
 Following his Ph.D., Dr. Pesika joined the University of California in Santa Barbara as a postdoctoral fellow.

-To date Dr. Pesika has authored 13 peer-reviewed journals and presented his work at several professional conferences.
-His honors include a Graduate Student Fellowship from NASA to study the nucleation and growth of zinc oxide nanoparticles and a Postdoctoral Fellowship from the Intelligence Community to study the nanoscale contact mechanics of geckos.
+To date Dr. Pesika has authored over 40 peer-reviewed articles and presented his work at several professional conferences.
+His honors include a Graduate Student Fellowship from NASA to study the nucleation and growth of zinc oxide nanoparticles and Postdoctoral Fellowship from the Intelligence Community to study the nanoscale contact mechanics of geckos.

 300 Lindy Boggs Center, Tulane University, New Orleans, LA 70118, T: 504-865-5772, F: 504-865-6744 firstname.lastname@example.org